Note: On this page you will find the story of how the Friends of the Wild Flower Garden came into existence through the efforts of Clinton Odell.

 The story of the Friends is about the influence a teacher had on one of her students.
 It is also about Burma-Shave.

 Meanwhile at the Garden, Martha Crone became a regular volunteer assistant to Eloise Butler.
 When Eloise Butler died in 1933, Martha Crone took over sole responsibility for maintaining the Garden.
-Odell's Burma-Shave plant was a short walk from the Garden at 2318 Chestnut Avenue West.
+After 1940 Odell's Burma-Shave plant was a short walk from the Garden at 2318 Chestnut Avenue West.
 As he stated in a letter, he found his "interest in the Wild Flower Garden revived."
 Odell became a regular hands-on volunteer, helping Crone pull weeds, transplant flowers, and manage the Garden.
 He became a familiar sight to visitors, digging in the dirt while dressed in suit and tie.
 [See this article from the 1949 Minneapolis Tribune (PDF COPY)]

 One of Martha Crone's recollections of Odell was that in early evening would take a chair into the lower garden and sit there and test various mosquito repellants that his company was developing.
 In a damp year she said, we can all appreciate what an excellent testing ground this would have been.